radivot/AMLbeatR/README.md

 ## Example 1
 It was recently [reported](https://www.ncbi.nlm.nih.gov/pubmed/29665898) that Lactate Dehydrogenase levels in the plasma are higher in AML patients with FLT3-ITD mutations.
-Using only data in the tibble clin the following code shows minimal differences
+Using only data in the clinical data tibble clin the following code shows minimal differences
 ![](docs/LdhFLT3C.png)

 ```